 "At Port Houston, we have an infrastructure division which has solid relationships with the Texas Department of Transportation and the railroads," Reasonover said.
 "We are putting in rail to the Bayport facility soon.
-We need all the help we can get from our partners and stakeholders, the railroad, the highway department, and the federal government to give all of us more opportunities to grow."
+We need all and diversify the types of cargo that go through our facility, so we're extremely interested in more sorghum business. the help we can get from our partners and stakeholders, the railroad, the highway department, and the federal government to give all of us more opportunities to grow."
 Working with the railroads and private companies could potentially lead to a growing market for sorghum at Port Houston.
 Looking past infrastructure improvements, Cleveland said filling the world's demand for U.S. sorghum is another focus of the industry.
 The U.S. has a liquidity problem with sorghum, Cleveland said, because export markets have room for more sorghum.
 Through the Sorghum Checkoff, privatized seed development and agronomic education, Cleveland believes the liquidity of U.S. sorghum can be lifted.
 "The world wants our product," Cleveland said, "it's a high-quality, efficiently produced product, and the shipping channels absolutely work.
 We just need to get it to the port and get trade agreements nailed down.
-Those are our two greatest concerns right now." #GOFOR250 Enter the National Sorghum Producers Yield Contest for your chance to win.
+Those are our two greatest concerns right now." #GOFOR250 and win Enter the National Sorghum Producers Yield Contest for your chance to win.
 Contestants successfully reaching the 250-bushel mark will receive a three-year truck lease for first place, an all-terrain vehicle for second place and a riding lawn mower for third place.